Ira T. Wyche: Early military career

+World War I and interwar period

 Upon joining the American Expeditionary Forces (AEF) on 18 May 1917, Wyche was promoted to the temporary rank of major then lieutenant colonel.
 He embarked for France on 22 June 1917, and spent most of his time in the St. Dié sector on the Western Front, before returning to the United States to help train gunners in early August.
 He took command of an artillery regiment at Camp Jackson, in South Carolina, from July to December 1918, a month after the Armistice with Germany which ended World War I. After leaving Camp Jackson, Wyche traveled to Washington, D.C., to work with the Purchase, Storage, and Traffic Division of the War Department.
 He remained there until December 1919, when Wyche instructed students in artillery at Camp Taylor, in Kentucky.
 In 1920, he reverted to his substantive rank of captain, and taught at Camp Knox, in Kentucky, from June 1920 to June 1922.
 Being promoted to major while at Camp Knox, Wyche spent the next ten years instructing artillery students at Fort Sill, in Oklahoma, and Forts Leavenworth and Riley in Kansas.
 He also attended the United States Army Field Artillery School and United States Army Command and General Staff College, and at one point commanded the 2nd Battalion of the 1st Field Artillery Regiment.

 Wyche left Fort Riley in August 1933 to attend the United States Army War College.
 After graduating, he assumed command of the 1st Battalion of the 14th Field Artillery Regiment in 1934.
 While in command, he received a promotion to lieutenant colonel.
 He later commanded the 2nd Battalion of the 4th Field Artillery Regiment from September 1938 to June 1940, when he was promoted to colonel.
 He then was the chief of the training sector at the Office of the Chief of Field Artillery until April 1941 (during which he became a brigadier general).
 At Camp Blanding in Florida, he was the commanding general of the 74th Field Artillery Brigade until March 1942.
 He took a course at the United States Army Command and General Staff College, where, after graduating, he was temporarily promoted to major general on 17 April 1942.